BA (Hons) Professional Accountancy

 Overview

-Amplify Trading Boot Camp
+AmplifyME Trading Boot Camp

-Students on the course have the opportunity to participate in this innovative week-long global financial trading and training boot camp run by our partner Amplify.
-The Stirling Amplify Boot Camp won the CFA Institute Innovative Delivery of Education (IDEA) global award and gives you the chance to participate in highly realistic computer-based simulations that replicate the experience of trading in financial markets.
+Students on the course have the opportunity to participate in this innovative week-long global financial trading and training boot camp run by our partner AmplifyME.
+The Stirling AmplifyME Boot Camp won the Chartered Financial Analyst (CFA) Institute Innovative Delivery of Education (IDEA) global award .
+It gives you the chance to participate in highly realistic computer-based simulations that replicate the experience of trading in financial markets.
 By letting you trade in a simulated environment with virtual money, the boot camp bridges the gap between an academic understanding of financial markets and how they function in practice.

 Student Managed Investment Fund

 Our students have established a Student Managed Investment Fund (SMIF), with support of our academics in the Accounting and Finance Division.
 The SMIF allows you to gain practical experience of managing investments.
-A student-led project, it will help you to enhance your employability before you graduate – giving you exceptional practical understanding of theoretical aspects of investment valuation.
+A student-led project, it'll help you to enhance your employability before you graduate – giving you exceptional practical understanding of theoretical aspects of investment valuation.
 Particular emphasis is placed on the principles of responsible investment, including the use of Environmental, Social and Governance (ESG) criteria when selecting stocks.
 Find out more about the Student Managed Investment Fund, the regular guest speakers and how you can get involved at the SMIF website.

 Top reasons to study with us